pau1a/Transcrypt/main.md

 | **Specification** | Defines *how* the system functions: architecture, data flows, automation, and user experience. | Engineering, design, QA | Source of truth for build and validation. |

 Strategic content is concentrated in **Sections 0–3**, **9**, and **10**, where we set the vision, market stance, and long-range direction for Transcrypt.
-Specification content lives in **Sections 4–8**, translating that intent into architecture, UX, security, and monetisation mechanics, with §5 carrying the Traceability Table that binds strategy to delivery.
+Specification content lives in **Sections 4–8**, translating that intent into architecture, UX, security, and monetisation mechanics, with §5 carrying the **[Traceability Table (§5)](#traceability-table-section-5)** that binds strategy to delivery.
 Cross-references between the two are deliberate and annotated using inline comments:
 `<!-- strategic -->` or `<!-- specification -->`.

-Every requirement or component in this PRD can be traced to its origin or future delivery lane via inline cross-reference tags and the Traceability Table (§5).
+Every requirement or component in this PRD can be traced to its origin or future delivery lane via inline cross-reference tags and the **[Traceability Table (§5)](#traceability-table-section-5)**.
 No orphaned feature references remain; each dependency resolves backward to strategy or forward to roadmap commitments.

 <!-- strategic -->
-## 0. Prologue - Visionary Statement
+## 0. Prologue – Visionary Statement (Non-Technical; Context Setting Only)

 If I sold my company today, I'd start my next multi-million dollar business in 90 days using only AI.